mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 Although I have technically been your employee for the last decade, our relationship has been much deeper than that.
 Sometimes I have to pinch myself to make sure that this is not a dream.
-I am actually hanging out with my hero, and he is actually welcoming me to his family.
+I am actually hanging out with my hero, and he is actually welcoming me in to his family.
 Everything you have done for me, and now for Daniela, means the world to me.
-Welcoming us to the most sacred family celebration over thanksgiving has been a privilege I never expected to live.
-I cannot thank you, Amy, Molly, Casey, and the rest of your beautiful family, for making us feel part of the festivity and the extended family.
+Welcoming us to the most sacred family celebration over Thanksgiving has been a privilege I never expected to live.
+I cannot thank you, Amy, Molly, Casey, and the rest of your beautiful family, for making us feel part of the festivity and of the extended family.
 I have even shared some incredibly stimulating and inspiring conversations with Bob Phillips, who literally reshaped my life priorities with his wisdom and kindness.

 I know that you despise honors, prizes, and people praising you.
 But I would not do justice to my feelings if I could not express my deep love and admiration for